-Read the following pages if your instrument has a thin tube (Corda miniFit) with either a dome, Grip Tip, micro mold or LiteTip ear piece.
+Read the following pages if your instrument has a thin tube (Corda miniFit) with either a dome or Corda mold as ear piece.

 Corda miniFit is a thin tube that brings the sound into your ear.
 The thin tube should always be used with an ear piece attached.
 Use only parts designed for your hearing instrument.